opentk/rift/README.md

 OpenTK.Rift consists of two parts: a native, platform-specific library (libOVR) and a C#, platform-independent wrapper (OpenTK.Rift.dll).
 You need both parts in order to run an Oculus Rift application.

-0. Clone OpenTK.Rift using a git client.
+Begin by cloning OpenTK.Rift using the git client of your choice.

 Windows: